Building a Mastodon AI Bot

 Elelem architecture diagram

-The bot is an executable, which has credentials to the @elelem@botsin.space account on the botsin.space Mastodon instance.
+The bot is an executable with credentials to the @elelem@botsin.space account on the botsin.space Mastodon instance.
 The executable does not run continuously but is invoked once per post.
 Each time it is invoked it looks in its notifications to see if there are any “mentions”, that is, posts that include “@elelem@botsin.space”.
 If there are, it picks one and responds to it.

 The executable is executed by cron every five minutes, so that means that the bot will respond to at most one post per five minutes, which naturally throttles the use and keeps the costs under control.
 If necessary I can adjust the cron frequency to trade off worst-case costs against the responsiveness of the bot.